zeebe-io/zeebe-chaos/chaos-days/2020-11-03/README.md

 Today as part of the Chaos Day I wanted to investigate why our current Chaos Tests are failing and why our targeting cluster has been broken by them, see the related issue https://github.com/zeebe-io/zeebe/issues/5688.

+**TL;DR**

+We found three new bugs regarding the reprocessing detection and deployment distribution, but still were not able to reproduce the real issue.

 ## Investigation

 I started already yesterday with the investigation and found out that two brokers (`Broker-0` and `Broker-2`) are failing to restart on partition three, but `Broker-0` is able to start the processing on partition three.
 See this comment https://github.com/zeebe-io/zeebe/issues/5688#issuecomment-720401612 for more information.
 Note that partition three is receiving deployment from partition one via deployment distribution.